Compaction Factor Test

 - Certain mixes have a tendency to stick in one or both of the hoppers.
 If this occurs, the concrete may be helped by pushing the rod gently into the concrete from the top.

-- Immediately after the concrete has come to rest, the cylinder shall be uncovered, the trap-door of the lower hopper opened, and the concrete allowed falling into the cylinder.
+- Immediately after the concrete has come to rest, the cylinder shall be uncovered, the trap door of the lower hopper opened, and the concrete allowed to fall into the cylinder.

 - Weight the cylinder with concrete to the nearest 10 g.
 This weight is known as the weight of partially compacted concrete (W1).

 - Empty the cylinder and then refill it with the same concrete mix in layers approximately 5 cm deep, each layer being heavily rammed to obtain full compaction.

 - Level the top surface.

 - Weigh the cylinder fully compacted.
 This weight is known as the weight of fully compacted concrete (W2).

 - Find the weight of the empty cylinder (W).

 Read More: Tensile Strength Of Concrete – Test & Result